kinhlecom/kinhle.com/index.md

 10. You shall not covet your neighbor's goods.

 ### Six Precepts of the Catholic Church:
+1. You shall attend Mass on Sundays and holy days of obligation and rest from servile labor .
-1+2.
-You shall attend Mass on Sundays and holy days of obligation and rest from servile labor .
+2. You shall attend Mass on Sundays and holy days of obligation and rest from servile labor .
 3. You shall confess your sins at least once a year.
 4. You shall humbly receive your Creator in Holy Communion at least during the Easter season.
 5. You shall keep holy the holy days of obligation.
 6. You shall observe the prescribed days of fasting and abstinence.

+### The Sacraments:
+1. Baptism,
+2. Confirmation
+3. Eucharist (Holy Communion)
+4. Reconciliation (Penance)
+5. Anointing of the Sick
+6. Holy Orders
+7. Matrimony (Marriage).

 ### The Beatitudes:
 1. Blessed are the poor in spirit, for theirs is the kingdom of heaven.